 The interplay between the micro-level structures of household wealth and macroeconomic institutions related to financial sector transformation has been manifest in the subprime homeownership bubble in the USA in the 2000s.
 The process of securitization has contributed to rising capital income flows among low- and middle-income families, while the expansion of subprime lending raised household indebtedness.
-Homeownership led to rapid albeit temporary wealth gains among the subprime borrowers, which turned into real wealth losses in the aftermath of the Great Recession due to the dominance of leveraged housing in the asset portfolios of these households.
 Simultaneously, high-income individuals, typically identified in the Post Keynesian literature as capitalists, have benefited from high and rapidly growing earnings when employed as top managers in the financial sector, contributing to greater wage inequality.
 These processes have increased the complexity of household balance sheet composition across the distribution of income, pulling top managers, financial executives, and owners of diversified wealth portfolios towards the top of the income distribution, while simultaneously pushing low- and middle-income households into unsustainable indebtedness.
-This has contributed to increasing income and wealth inequality since the 1990s across a variety of dimensions, especially in terms of race/ethnicity and at the intersection of gender and race (Phillips, 2012).
-Subprime lenders often targeted Black and Latinx borrowers, particularly women of color, whose wealth ownership has been historically constrained due to systemic racism and structural discrimination in labor and credit markets.
-Consequently, the extension of credit to borrowers of color during the subprime lending boom was based on high leverage and turned out to be asset-stripping in light of the Great Recession, with greater and more lasting wealth losses for Black and Latinx households (Dymski et al., 2013).
-Conversely, White men employed as financial sector executives have been found to earn particularly high wage premia since the 1980s (Arestis et al., 2013).

 Greater household balance sheet complexity poses a challenge for the Post Keynesian macroeconomic modelling literature because it puts into question the suitability of the conventional dichotomous division of households into workers and capitalists in understanding the determinants of inequality and macroeconomic stability.
 Recent developments in the inequality literature have accounted for aggregate wealth disparities to explain the causes of inequality and its consequences for macroeconomic dynamics (Piketty, 2014).
-This paper attempts to integrate these insights into the Post Keynesian framework, arguing that the role of balance sheet heterogeneity across the distribution of income in driving personal inequality has not been sufficiently explored by the existing Post Keynesian literature on inequality and macroeconomic stability.
+This paper attempts to integrate these insights into the Post Keynesian framework, arguing that the role of balance sheet heterogeneity across the distribution of income has not been explicitly explored by the existing Post Keynesian literature on inequality and macroeconomic stability.

 To fill this gap in the literature, a stock-flow consistent model is developed incorporating three classes of households distinguished by their balance sheet composition and a complex financial sector.
 The model is calibrated to the US data.
 The model contributes to the Post Keynesian financialization literature by simultaneously considering the complexity of household wealth structures and the diversity of income flows among low- and middle-income households, as well as indebtedness and rising wage inequality at the top of the distribution.
 The analysis reveals that the proposed taxonomy of households according to wealth composition rather than income sources alone produces empirically accurate patterns of inequality, leading to higher income inequality and macroeconomic fragility.
 The findings of this paper highlight the importance of explicitly considering the disparities in household balance sheet structures in macroeconomic processes.
-The proposed model also formally shows within the SFCM that homeownership has an equalizing influence on the distribution of household wealth, while simultaneously contributing to greater macroeconomic instability under securitization.
+The proposed model also formally shows within the SFCM that homeownership has an equalizing influence on the distribution of household wealth.